ikostan/domain-check/README.md

 1. Sender confiigurations (used for email login + sendEmail function): Open config.csv file and edit following values/columns: sender (email address), userName, userPassword.
 2. During script run-time, if you not provided sender configs + isSilent = False, you will see following question: "Would you like to send an eMail notification to all administrators of invalid domains (1 - yes; 2- no): "
 3. Enter "2" if you not intrested in sending email.
+### NOTE: In case isSilen is TRUE + isSend is TRUE + you not provided sender configurations >>> script will continue to run BUT email notifications will not be sent.

 ###C: test_sendEmail function.
 1. There is test_sendEmail function for debuging and fine-tuning porposes.